ahayworth/gcal-sync/README.md

 Google Apps Script projects.
 More information [is available](https://developers.google.com/apps-script/guides/clasp) on how to use it for development.

+Despite using `clasp`, we must configure some things in the UI - notably allowing permissions, and also setting up triggers (which cannot be created via `clasp` at this time).

 ## Getting started

 Only OS X is supported at the moment.
 PRs welcome for other operating systems.

 1. Set up initial dependencies: `script/bootstrap`
     - Homebrew is required, and the script will complain if it cannot be found.

 2. Log in: `npx clasp login`
     - You should authenticate with the account we will be syncing *to*.

 3. Create an apps script project: `npx clasp create --type standalone --title gcal-sync`
     - This will drop additional files into your checkout, which are *not* checked in.
     - You may get an error about not having enabled the Apps Script API.
 If so, follow the instructions in the error message.

 ## Configuration